Skip to content

 Corrugated boxes are made from a fluted medium sandwiched between linerboards, creating a lightweight but strong structure ideal for shipping, storage, and retail packaging.
 The flutes provide cushioning, rigidity, and protection during transit.

-What types of products are suitable for corrugated boxes?
+What products are suitable for corrugated boxes?

 How should I measure my box?